 Writing Critically and Cohesively

-Tuesday, February 20, 6:30 - 8:00 PM; Weingarten Center
+Thursday, September 20, 6:30 - 8:00 pm; Weingarten Center, Stouffer Commons

-Some genres of academic writing ask you to use relevant scholarly research to support your opinion on an issue or topic.
+Many genres of academic writing ask you to use relevant scholarly research to support your opinion on an issue or topic.
 This workshop will introduce you to the fine art of engaging with and synthesizing multiple sources while using rhetorical strategies to establish your own voice.
-Examples referenced will be mostly drawn from published works in the humanities but may be useful no matter what discipline you're studying.
+Examples referenced will mostly be drawn from published works in the humanities but may be useful no matter what discipline you're studying.